A lot of developers received an email from Google about changes in Google Play Market.

 You can read more here in Google Blog.

 DO NOT PANIC!
-I will explain what you need to do.
+As a senior software architech at a top React Native company, I will explain what you need to do.

 Episode 1.
 Small revision for the latest news.